 Steelheart by Brandon Sanderson

-Wow – I loved this adventure that is typical of Sanderson’s unique worlds with plot twists and turns.
+Wow!
+I loved this adventure typical of Sanderson’s unique worlds with plot twists and turns.
 In this world, the Epics are super-powerful individuals with extraordinary powers and no goodness who control the cities.
 David’s father was killed by Chicago’s Epic, Steelheart, and David wants revenge.
 He joins the Reckoners to assassinate Steelheart, all the while studying the Epics to know their weaknesses.
 This is a page-turner and completely entertaining.

 Bot Wars by J.V.
 Kade